k-deejah/Mini-project/README.md

 ## Submitting your solution

 Submit your solution on the platform for the rest of the community to see.
-Follow our ["Complete guide to submitting solutions"](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248) for tips on how to d
+Follow our ["Complete guide to submitting solutions"](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248) for tips on how to do this.

+Remember, if you're looking for feedback on your solution, be sure to ask questions when submitting it.
+The more specific and detailed you are with your questions, the higher the chance you'll get valuable feedback from the community.

+## Sharing your solution

 There are multiple places you can share your solution: